JM-Lemmi/numberplate-db-backend/Readme.md

 This project is supposed to be a private Numberplate Database.
 You can set it up and record numberplates you see in it.

+This project is centered on Germany, so many specialities are specifically for German numberplates.

 ## Idea

 ### Database Structure